jumanji1310/ECE4078_Lab_2022_Team106/Week06-07/README.txt

 ### Notes ###
-- yolov5-physical.pt and yolov5-sim.pt are in the Week06-07 Folder
+- yolo-phy.pt and yolo-sim.pt are in the Week06-07 Folder
 - detector.py, TargetPoseEst and operate.py has been changed.
 - param folder has been split into sim and physical

+## IMPORTANT for MARKING ##
-- Images must be taken from operate.py using "p" and "n" to generate necessary text files
+- Images must be taken from operate.py using "p" and "n" to generate necessary text files otherwise TargetPoseEstSim.py and TargetPoseEstPhy.py won't work
+- If using groundtruth robot poses, must replace pose values for each prediction in images.txt

 @@ MAKE SURE TO DELETE/MOVE files in lab_output in between SIMULATION/PHYSICAL robots to avoid outputs from both getting mixed up @@